Understanding the Differences between BGA and LGA Grid Arrays

 What is the easiest IC package to manually inspect?

-Many experts consider the Quad Flat No-lead (QFN) package the easiest to inspect without using tools such as X-Rays and magnification.
-This is primarily because of the QFN package’s exposed pads.
-They provide you with clear visual access to the solder joints.
+Many experts consider the Quad Flat No-lead (QFN) package the easiest to inspect without using tools such as X-rays and magnification.
+This is primarily because of the QFN package’s exposed pads, which provide clear visual access to the solder joints.

 Which IC packaging has the highest pin count capacity?

 Generally, BGA packages tend to have the highest pin count capacity.
-It can accommodate a pin count as high as 1500.
-While LGA’s tend to have a limit of 500 pins.
+They can accommodate a pin count as high as 1500, while LGAs tend to have a limit of 500 pins.

 What package offers the most design flexibility?